srzer/LaMo-2023/README.md

 conda env create -f env.yml
 ```
 ### Dataset
 The dataset will be downloaded automatically and cached locally by the package [d4rl-atari](https://github.com/takuseno/d4rl-atari) once you launch an experiment.
-To reproduce our result of downsampled dataset, you can set the seed to be identical to ours (3 seeds, 0, 1, 2), and our implementation of ``experiment-atari/buffer.py`` will make sure that the downsampled dataset will also be identical to ours.
+To reproduce our results of downsampled datasets, you can set the seed to be identical to ours (3 seeds, 0, 1, and 2), and our implementation of ``experiment-atari/buffer.py`` will make sure that the downsampled dataset will also be identical to ours.

 # 🛠️ Usage
 ## D4RL